dthx2710/csc2012-t12/README.md

 3. In the `IMAGE_SERVICE_URL` variable, replace `image-service:50052` with your local IP address `{ip}:50052`,
    if you are running the image-service locally (Windows only)
    - e.g. `IMAGE_SERVICE_URL=192.168.1.142:50052`
+4. Start Docker
-4. Start the program with the following steps:
+5. Start the program with the following steps:
    - **Windows**:
       1.   `npm run init` (This will install the required dependencies)
       2.   `npm run build` (This will build the docker images for the frontend, gateway, user-service)